-1 INTRODUCTION
+INTRODUCTION

-This document has been drafted based on the questions that the European Commission (DG TAXUD) received by Payment Service Providers and Member States authorities.
+This document has been drafted based on the questions that DG TAXUD received by Payment Service Providers and Member States authorities.
 DG TAXUD grouped the questions per topic, and the answers have been drafted in cooperation with the CESOP Expert Group, composed of representatives from the Member States' authorities and Payment Service Providers.